Very heavy rains predicted in Mumbai, IMD issues orange alert

 As per the IMD's calculations, a rainfall between 64.5 mm and 115.5 mm in 24 hours is considered as heavy rainfall, while a downpour between 115.5 and 204.5 mm is very heavy rainfall.
 Rainfall above 204.5 mm in 24 hours is categorised as extremely heavy rainfall.

-"An orange alert has been issued for Friday and Saturday for areas that are likely to witness heavy showers and citizens and authorities in these places will have to stay vigilant," another IMD official said..
+"An orange alert has been issued for Friday and Saturday for areas that are likely to witness heavy showers and citizens and authorities in these places will have to stay vigilant," another IMD official said.
+Meanwhile, in view of the IMD alert, Mumbai Police advised citizens not to venture out of their homes.

+"#HeavyRainfallAlert.
+The @Indiametdept has forecasted "heavy to very heavy rain at isolated places" for Fri & Sat for Mumbai.
+All citizens are advised to remain indoors, not venture out unnecessarily and take necessary precautions. #MumbaiRains," the city police said on its official Twitter handle.

 - READ MORE ON: